raditya1117/HoneyBadger/python-errors/article.md

     print(my_list[6])
 IndexError: list index out of range
 ```
-Similarly, if we try to access an element at a non-existent index in a string, the program runs into `IndexError` exception with the message `IndexError: string index out of range`, as shown in the following code:
+Similarly, if we try to access an element at a non-existent index in a string, the program runs into an `IndexError` exception with the message `IndexError: string index out of range`, as shown in the following code:

 ```py
 name="HoneyBadger"
 print(name[20])
 ```
 In this code, we tried to access the character at index 20 in the string.
-However, the string is of length 11.
-Hence, the program runs into an `IndexError` exception.
+However, the string is eleven characters long.
+Hence, the program raises an `IndexError` exception.

 ```py
 Traceback (most recent call last):